I am an Assistant Professor of Rhetoric with the Department of Communication Studies at the University of Montana.

 My research stands at the intersection of science, health, and environmental communication, with a central focus on the environment.
 Because all three interest areas are deeply and materially intertwined, my work aims to help scholars and activists better understand and apply pressure to the tensions in societal structures that currently lead to power imbalances and further exploitation of knowledge, people, and the more-than-human world.

-My dissertation, Emerging Solutions for Planetary Management: How Geoengineering Became a “Plan B” Response to Climate Change, blends science and technology studies and environmental communication theory.
+My dissertation, Articulating Geoengineering as Good Science: Urgency, Optimism, and Ideology in the Anthropocene, blends science and technology studies and environmental communication theory.
 This project explores how geoengineering, specifically solar radiation management by sulfate aerosol injection (SAI), has evolved from a fringe idea to a seemingly serious option for responding to climate change.
 I examined the historical, social, cultural, political-economic, and legal factors that have served as conditions of possibility in this process.
 I employed post-structural discourse analysis to determine how climate engineering scientists and policy-makers legitimize continued climate engineering research generally, and SAI research in particular, as valid, necessary, and beneficial to society--as well as the global implications of these arguments.

 Union Carbide’s “Hand in Things to Come”: In response to calls from rhetoricians of science to theorize the emergence and circulation of public vocabularies of chemistry, this study employs close-reading techniques to analyze illustrated, long-form Union Carbide advertisements published in popular magazines from 1950-1963.
 Interrogating how the campaign's appeals organized social narratives of science, the analysis demonstrates how the campaign fostered a strategy of chemical rhetoric that fused science with ideologies of religion and environmental domination through technical and synthetic means.